 Pad kee mao, sometimes known as “drunken noodles,” is a lovely dish made with large rice noodles that has been sautéed with chicken or shellfish and seasoned with garlic, ginger, rice wine, and a generous amount of chile.
 It is thus a meal from the “pad” family of sautéed foods, which is pronounced “phat” in Thai.
 The basic components may differ slightly depending on the variation, such as oyster sauce and nam pla, which can be replaced with shrimp paste.

-We could manage without holy basil as well, but it would mean missing out on this distinct flavor that combines anise and mint with a slight peppery note.
-If you don’t have Thai basil, try adding a little Thai basil anyhow.
+We could manage to make this incredible Thai dish even without holy basil as well, but it would mean missing out on this distinct flavor that combines anise and mint with a slight peppery note.
+If you don’t have Thai basil, well, you should try to find it!
 If you are unfamiliar, holy basil is a plant native to India that is widely used in Ayurvedic medicine.

 Little is known about the dish’s history, but there are numerous anecdotes concerning its name, all of which are tied to alcohol drinking.
 For example, it is thought that this dish, which can be made with leftovers, is the best ally after cooking.
 Others, on the other hand, believe that only this well-seasoned food may stimulate the taste buds while inebriated.

 - 400 g chicken thighs (cut into cubes)

 - 200 g wide rice noodles, soaked in water as directed by the manufacturer

 - 2 tablespoons palm sugar

 - 2 teaspoon oyster sauce

 - 1 tablespoon of Nam Pla Squid Fish Sauce